pepega007xd/slplugin/bp/main.typ

 // maybe create a simple meaningful program and show that it can be analyzed -> postfix expr calculator?

 == SV-COMP Benchmarks

+== Astral Queries

+// measure how much time is spent evaluating formulae in astral

 = Conclusion